FavioGerometta/binge-list/README.md

 The service returns JSON data via [`http://localhost:4000`](http://localhost:4000).
 Find the documentation in the [Github repo for this service](https://github.com/keremk/movie-service).

 Run `docker-compose down` to stop the containers again.

+Now, let's get started.
+We wish you good luck!